aajanki/fi-sentence-embeddings-eval/docs-source/tasks.md

 sentences extracted from many sources: blogs, Wikinews, Europarl, student magazine articles, etc. The task is to predict the source of a sentence.
 There are 8 classes, and about 8000 training and 1000 test sentences.
-The evaluation measure is the F1 score.
+The evaluation measure is the macro F1 score.

 Example sentences and their classes: